rodneyosodo/propeller-docs/docs/proxy.md

 The proxy service implements a concurrent streaming architecture with two main components:

 1. **HTTP Stream**
-   - Handles container fetching from the OCI registry
+   Handles container fetching from the OCI registry.
-   - Splits containers into configurable chunk sizes
-   - Forwards chunks to the MQTT stream via an internal channel
+   Splits containers into configurable chunk sizes Forwards chunks to the MQTT stream via an internal channel.
-   - Implements context-based cancellation for graceful shutdown
+   Implements context-based cancellation for graceful shutdown.

 2. **MQTT Stream**
-   - Receives chunks from the HTTP stream
+   Receives chunks from the HTTP stream.
-   - Publishes chunks to MQTT topics
+   Publishes chunks to MQTT topics.
-   - Tracks chunk delivery progress
+   Tracks chunk delivery progress.
-   - Maintains a map of container chunks to ensure complete delivery
+   Maintains a map of container chunks to ensure complete delivery.

 #### Chunk Management